Algorithms for FFT Beamforming Radio Interferometers: Beamforming

-Since the FFT beams have the same information content as the $\widetilde{V}_\delta$, it is clear that any beam shape that can be produced in visibility space can also be achieved by taking linear combinations of the FFT beams post square-accumulation.
-This has a small computational cost compared to the initial FFT beamforming due to the typically high degree of $\Delta t\Delta \nu$ downsampling in intensity space.
-Being able form a beam with any shape is not equivalent to being able to form any beam.
-For instance, a beam with $w^{21} \neq w^{32}$ cannot be formed since $V_{21}$ and $V_{32}$ each contribute to $\widetilde{V}_1$ with equal weight.
-However, such beam are clearly non-optimal since $V_{21}$ and $V_{32}$ contain the same sky information and independent noise realizations.
+Since the FFT beams have the same information content as the $\widetilde{V}_\delta$, it is clear that any beam shape that can be produced in visibility space can also be achieved by taking linear combinations of the FFT beams.
+This has a small computational cost compared to the initial FFT beamforming due to the typically high degree of $\Delta t\Delta \nu$ downsampling in intensity space (here we refer to the sums over $t$ in Equations~\ref{e:Vab}, \ref{e:bf}, and \ref{e:fftbeamform}).
+Being able to form a beam with any shape is not equivalent to being able to form any beam.
+For instance, a beam with $w^{a=2,b=1} \neq w^{a=3,b=2}$ cannot be formed since $V_{a=2,b=1}$ and $V_{a=3,b=2}$ each contribute to $\widetilde{V}_{\delta=1}$ with equal weight.
+However, such beams are clearly non-optimal since $V_{a=2,b=1}$ and $V_{a=3,b=2}$ contain the same sky information and independent noise realizations.